SQream/sqream_docs/configuration_guides/current_method_configuration_levels.rst

 --------------
 Worker-based configuration lets you modify individual workers using a worker configuration file.
 Worker-based configuration modifications are persistent.

-For more information on making configurations from the worker configuration file, see :ref:`current_method_modification_methods`.
+For more information on making configurations from the worker configuration file, see :ref:`previous_configuration_method`.

 Session-Based Configuration
 --------------